OSGeo/gdal/doc/source/programs/gdalbuildvrt.rst

     Set nodata values at the VRT band level (different values can be supplied for each band).
-If more than one value is supplied all values should be quoted to keep them together as a single operating system argument.
+If more than one value is supplied all values should be quoted to keep them together as a single operating system argument (:example:`vrtnodata`).
 If the option is not specified, intrinsic nodata settings on the first dataset will be used (if they exist).
 The value set by this option is written in the NoDataValue element of each VRTRasterBand element.
 Use a value of `None` to ignore intrinsic nodata settings on the source datasets.

 .. option:: -separate

     Place each input file into a separate band.
+See :example:`separate`.
     Contrary to the default mode, it is not required that all bands have the same datatype.

     Starting with GDAL 3.8, all bands of each input file are added as separate